alexey-temnikov/mcp-joplin/README.md

 2. Run `npm run build` to compile TypeScript
 3. Run `npm publish`

-Users can then run it with `npx joplin-mcp-server`
+Users can then run it with `npx joplin-mcp`

 ## License